 - Select toddler friendly books that you feel comfortable letting them select and read on their own.
 Save pop-up books and treasured picture books for special reading times with an adult.

 - Consider using Storage Bins and baskets for small book collections.
 Think about the places where you may read to your child and put a bin there.
 We have a small basked by our rocking chair and another beside the couch.
 You may want to put small collections in different rooms around your house.

 - Don’t overfill baskets and bookshelves.
-Typically, less than 8 per basket and less than 20 per large bookshelf is what works for us.
+Typically, less than 8 per basket and less than 20 per large bookshelf is what works the best.

 Hopefully, by selecting the right books for your child, limiting your collection, and displaying a few books in a kid-friendly way, will encourage even more reading.